Talcott Parsons: Anti-Nazism

-Second World War
+World War II

 In the spring of 1941, a discussion group on Japan began to meet at Harvard.
 The group's five core members were Parsons, John K. Fairbank, Edwin O. Reischauer, William M. McGovern, and Marion Levy Jr. A few others occasionally joined the group, including Ai-Li Sung and Edward Y. Hartshorne.
-The group arose out of a strong desire to understand the country whose power in the East had grown tremendously and had allied itself with Germany, but, as Levy frankly admitted, "Reischauer was the only one who knew anything about Japan."
+The group arose out of a strong desire to understand the country, but, as Levy frankly admitted, "Reischauer was the only one who knew anything about Japan."
 Parsons, however, was eager to learn more about it and was "concerned with general implications."

-Shortly after the Japanese attack on Pearl Harbor, Parsons wrote in a letter to Arthur Upham Pope (1881–1969) that the importance of studies of Japan certainly had intensified.

 In 1942, Parsons worked on arranging a major study of occupied countries with Bartholomew Landheer of the Netherlands Information Office in New York.
-Parsons had mobilized Georges Gurvitch, Conrad Arnsberg, Dr. Safranek and Theodore Abel to participate, but it never materialized for lack of funding.
+Parsons motivated Georges Gurvitch, Conrad Arnsber], Safranek and Theodore Abel to participate, but it never materialized for lack of funding.
 In early 1942, Parsons unsuccessfully approached Hartshorne, who had joined the Psychology Division of the Office of the Coordinator of Information (COI) in Washington to interest his agency in the research project.
 In February 1943, Parsons became the deputy director of the Harvard School of Overseas Administration, which educated administrators to "run" the occupied territories in Germany and the Pacific Ocean.
 The task of finding relevant literature on both Europe and Asia was mindboggling and occupied a fair amount of Parsons' time.
 One scholar Parsons came to know was Karl August Wittfogel and they discussed Weber.
 On China, Parsons received fundamental information from Chinese scholar Ai-Li Sung Chin and her husband, Robert Chin.
-Another Chinese scholar Parsons worked closely with in this period was Hsiao-Tung Fei (or Fei Xiaotong) (1910–2005), who had studied at the London School of Economics and was an expert on the social structure of the Chinese village.
+Another Chinese scholar Parsons worked closely with in this period was Hsiao-Tung Fei (or Fei Xiaotong), who had studied at the London School of Economics and was an expert on the social structure of the Chinese village.